vegolanova/SDM_Lab1/README.md

 ## How to use

 The program offers two modes:
-1. Interactive
+1. Interactive:
  *Input the parameters' values manually.*
-3. Non-interactive (Script)
+3. Non-interactive (Script):
  *Get values from a text file.*

 In interactive mode you will be directly asked to input the values: